Managing your baby's allergy: Food labelling

 - Hydrolysed milk protein

 And then there are some ingredients that sound like they’re made from milk, but aren’t, such as coconut cream/milk and cocoa powder.
 It can be hard work at first but if you have a child with a medically diagnosed allergy, you will soon get used to identifying the ingredients your child needs to avoid.

-If you find food labelling a bit confusing, you could always start by looking online at the ‘free from’ lists many supermarkets such as Sainsbury’s, Tesco, Morrisons, Waitrose and Asda have.
+If you find food labelling a bit confusing, you could always start by looking online at the ‘free from’ lists many supermarkets such as Lidl, Aldi and Tesco have.
 Whilst it’s worth remembering that some of the foods on the lists will not be suitable for babies, they can give guidance on what’s in certain products and can help you make informed choices more easily when your baby is ready for them.

 By doing a little bit of research, you’ll soon know what to look out for and understand what food labelling means.